INTELLECTUAL CHALLENGE AND DIVERSE OPPORTUNITIES

 - You will have the opportunity to study your chosen subjects in depth, but you must be prepared for the fact that the move into the Sixth Form is a significant step.

 - In addition to your studies, you will have the opportunity to take on new responsibilities and leadership, and to participate in our extensive range of co-curricular activities, visits, and the Community Action Programme.
+All Year 12 students carry out an independent research project in a topic of their choosing, with the opportunity to continue this into an Extended Project Qualification (EPQ).

 Challenging and Rewarding